-In May, 2005, Williams received the General Robert R. Neyland Outstanding Athletic Director Award at the All-American Football Foundation's 70th annual Banquet of Champions.
-In June, 2008, he was presented the AstroTurf Athletics Director of the Year "Football Championship Subdivision West Region" award.
-Williams now serves as a member of the NCAA Leadership Council.
+Williams has received the General Robert R. Neyland Outstanding Athletic Director Award from the All-American Football Foundation and the AstroTurf Athletics Director of the Year “Football Championship Subdivision West Region” award.

 • Highest NCAA Division I football championship subdivision final national ranking (No. 1 in 2011)